craftworkgames/MonoGame.Extended/CONTRIBUTING.md

 # Contributing to MonoGame.Extended

-We're happy that you have chosen to contribute to the MonoGame project.
+We're happy that you have chosen to contribute to the MonoGame Extended project.

-You are joining a group of hundreds of volunteers that have helped build MonoGame since 2009.
-To organize these efforts the MonoGame Team has written this simple guide to help you.
+You are joining a team of dedicated volunteers that are building an extension library to the game framework [MonoGame](http://www.monogame.net/).

 Please read this document completely before contributing.

 ## How To Contribute

-MonoGame has a `master` branch for stable releases and a `develop` branch for daily development.
+MonoGame.Extended has a `master` branch for stable releases and a `develop` branch for daily development.
 New features and fixes are always submitted to the `develop` branch.

-If you are looking for ways to help you should start by looking at the [Help Wanted tasks](https://github.com/mono/MonoGame/issues?q=is%3Aissue+is%3Aopen+label%3A%22Help+Wanted%22).
+If you are looking for ways to help you should start by looking at the [Open Issues](https://github.com/craftworkgames/MonoGame.Extended/issues).
 Please let us know if you plan to work on an issue so that others are not duplicating work.

-The MonoGame project follows standard [GitHub flow](https://guides.github.com/introduction/flow/index.html).
-You should learn and be familiar with how to [use Git](https://help.github.com/articles/set-up-git/), how to [create a fork of MonoGame](https://help.github.com/articles/fork-a-repo/), and how to [submit a Pull Request](https://help.github.com/articles/using-pull-requests/).
+The MonoGame.Extended project follows standard [GitHub flow](https://guides.github.com/introduction/flow/index.html).
+You should learn and be familiar with how to [use Git](https://help.github.com/articles/set-up-git/), how to [create a fork of MonoGame.Extended](https://help.github.com/articles/fork-a-repo/), and how to [submit a Pull Request](https://help.github.com/articles/using-pull-requests/).

 After you submit a PR the [MonoGame build server](http://teamcity.monogame.net/?guest=1) will build your changes and verify all tests pass.
 Project maintainers and contributors will review your changes and provide constructive feedback to improve your submission.

-Once satisfied that your changes are good for MonoGame we will merge it.
+Once satisfied that your changes are good for MonoGame.Extended we will merge it.

 ## Quick Guidelines